tbrowder/FinanceAPI/README.md

 Currently, data are output to CSV tables, one uniquely named file per security `symbol` (also known as `ticker`).
 (Note an SQLite database is a desirable possibility for the future, PRs welcome!).

+### General process

+1. Create a hash of information on securities you wish to track.
+The hash must contain the following entries, but the user can add more if desisired.

+    # keys are the security symbols (tickers)
+    my %portfolio = %(
+        # mandatory:
+        MRK => { # the ticker symbol for queries
+            type   => "security type", # stock, fund, option
+            # required but may be left empty
+            lots => {
+                =begin comment
+                # use your own lot key style as desired
+                idl => {
+                    buy-date => "yyyy-mm-dd",
+                    buy-total-price => 420.25,
+                    number-shares   => 40.0,
+                    sell-date => "", # format if sold: yyyy-mm-dd
+                    sell-total-price => "", # format if sold: 420.25

+                },
+                # etc.
+                =end comment
+            },
+        },
+        # etc, one hash entry per security
+    );

+2. Process each query path and the resulting single files are placed in a holding directory.
+Refer to those files as "query results."

+3. Run the local process which takes each query result file in the holding directory and appends its new data to the end of the appropriate CVS table file in the data directory.
+The query result is then placed in the query file storage directory for archiving.
+Those data can be deleted when the user is satisfied with the overall state of the data collection.

 The file collections are first searched for in the directory defined by environment variable `FINANCEAPI_DATA`.
 If that exists, it is used, otherwise, the current directory is used and a subdirectory named `financeapi_data` is used (after creating it if it does not exist).
+Under the data directory are three subdirectories are named `csv-tables`, `query-json-files`, and `archive`.

 Existing data tables are first read and checked to ensure only new data are appended.
 The CSV table file naming format:

     {$data-directory}/{$symbol}-{$table-type}.csv